declarativesystems/jfrog-pipelines-extensions/README.md

 ### declarativesystems/DistributeArtifact

 * Publish a single artifact to bintray
-* Arrtifact to publish must already be uploaded to Artifactory
+* Artifact to publish must already be uploaded to Artifactory
 * Works the same way as click-thru deployments in the console
 * Distribution repository must already be setup